Choose Your Dissertation Committee Wisely

 2. Make a Shortlist

 There are likely a lot of options for your committee.
-I recommend going through a list of all possibilities and narrow the candidates down.
-Some criteria you can use to eliminate people are if they are--
+I recommend going through a list of all possibilities and narrowing the candidates down.
+Some criteria you can use to eliminate people are if they are:

 3. Ask Older Students